RoboticaWerenfridus/robotica-beta/README.md

  # Robotica Beta
-These are all the files for a non-normal robot, created with extra parts, to get these parts go to http://roboticawerenfridus.ddns.net and send an email to Nathan.
+These are all the files for a non-normal robot, created with extra parts, to get these parts go to http://roboticawerenfridus.ddns.net and send an email to Nathan or Mr. Schuckman.

 Also funny additions and games can be found here!
 Aswel as beta items, that aren't done or released and in a beta state!